Laura Acuña

 Laura Janeth Acuña Ayala is a Colombian lawyer, television presenter, and model.
 She was the presenter of the Muy Buenos Días magazine of RCN Televisión and presenter of the RCN Show of Noticias RCN in the 5:30 a.m. broadcast.
 In 2021, she participated in the musical program La Voz Kids on Caracol Televisión.

 Early life and education

-She completed her high school studies at the Nuestra Señora del Pilar de Bucaramanga Educational Institution, once she graduated, she began her law studies at the Autonomous University of Bucaramanga. her to dedicate herself to modeling and presenting in programs of the regional channel Televisión Regional del Oriente.
+She completed her high school studies at the Nuestra Señora del Pilar de Bucaramanga Educational Institution.
+Once she graduated, she began her law studies at the Autonomous University of Bucaramanga.
+She dedicated herself to modeling and presenting in programs of the regional channel Televisión Regional del Oriente.
 Upon moving to Bogotá, she was hired by RCN Televisión to host Fuera de lugar and Muy buenos días.
 In 2018 she completed her studies and graduated as a lawyer.

+Personal life

 In 2006, Laura Acuña separated from Camilo Montoya, after less than two years of marriage.
 Soon after, she began a relationship with the music producer José Gaviria.